SoshinK/kinect-telepresence/cpp_offline_proc/README.md

 # offline-procesor
-This is reworked offline processor body tracking code, kindly provided to me by Renat Bashirov.
+This is reworked offline processor code from body tracking, kindly provided to me by Renat Bashirov.